futel/dialplan-functions/README-ssl.md

 This is needed to publish dialplan documents with a custom domain name.

+# Meta-requirements

+AWS ACM console access must have been set up.

+DigitalOcean must have the dialplans.phu73l.net domain name set up.

+This project must have been set up for all of dev, stage, prod deployments as described in README-deploy.

 # Requirements

-ubuntu 22
+- ubuntu 22
-certbot
+- certbot
-openssl
+- openssl

-# Create or renew certificate
+# Create certificate

-Create or renew a certificate for each of dev.dialplans.phu73l.net, stage.dialplans.phu73l.net, prod.dialplans.phu73l.net.
+Create a certificate for the domain of each deployment:
+- dev.dialplans.phu73l.net
+- stage.dialplans.phu73l.net
+- prod.dialplans.phu73l.net

+Have the alias domain names.
+These can be found in the alias_domain_name values in the config files for each deployment, e.g. app/.chalice/deployed/dev.json.

 - sudo certbot certonly --manual --preferred-challenges dns
  - enter email for reminder